Section: Library Resources

 Programming partners are expected to actively participate in the development, promotion, presentation, and evaluation of programs.
 The Library’s role includes, but is not limited to: facilitating and approving program design; furnishing appropriate space and equipment; coordinating promotion, and offering supplementary Library resources.

 The Library’s goal in programming is to connect members of our community with a wide variety of ideas and perspectives.
-Program content is determined by the presenters.

 The Library is not obligated to represent multiple and/or opposing viewpoints within any one program or series.
 The Library welcomes the opportunity for other viewpoints to be represented in a separate program or series.